act65/act65.github.io/_posts/inbetween-posts/2019-02-07-the-future-of-environmental-sciences.md

 Finally, we might look further than just modelling the weather.
 We might start to model its influence on ecosystems!
 How might a;

-- flood effect the native population of flora?
+- flood effect a native population of flora?
 - heat wave effect the reproductive cycle of crops?
 - change in ocean currents change whale migration?